PAST MASTERS

 Betty Stevens was the last family of crew contacted and whilst unable to come to Canberra she made a very special contribution to the weekend of commemorative events.

-Betty Stevens, widow of Bert Stevens, the Pat Cam's Telegraphist, stole the show & tell with the message dropped to the castaways by Len Gairns (father of Debby).
-It poses a series of questions asking for the answers to be written in the sand which he photographed the next day when he returned to drop supplies
+Betty Stevens, widow of Bert Stevens, the Pat Cam's Telegraphist, stole the 'show & tell' segment with the message dropped to the castaways by Len Gairns (father of Debby).
+It poses a series of five questions asking for the answers to be written in the sand which he photographed the next day when he returned to drop supplies.

 Picture